Eschatologue/CM_wiki/docs/character-creation/classes.md

 </div>

-### :material-cross-celtic:{ .lg .middle } Cleric
+### :material-mace:{ .lg .middle } Cleric

+*Main article: [Cleric]*

-:   *"Clerics are representatives of the gods they worship, wielding potent divine magic for good or ill."*
+> *"Clerics are representatives of the gods they worship, wielding potent divine magic for good or ill."*

-:   A **cleric** was once a divine servant of one or more gods, serving them with martial might and divine magic fueled by their own strength of faith.
+A **cleric** was once a divine servant of one or more gods, serving them with martial might and divine magic fueled by their own strength of faith.
 As agents of a divine authority, clerics were empowered both by ritual training and their god's particular favor.
 Relatively rare, clerics inspired both reverence and terror, depending on their aims and who they served.

-:   Nowadays, the deities of the past have been absorbed and replaced by Spires.
+Nowadays, the deities of the past have been absorbed and replaced by Spires.
 While recent clerics are closer to representatives of an Ascent they stride in, some clerics still worship these past gods.

-**Divine Domain**
+**Divine Domain ^1st-level^**

 <div class="grid cards" markdown>